 - Physiomesh: Also manufactured by a subdivision of Johnson and Johnson, the Physiomesh has since been entirely recalled.
 There were many complications that arose from the Physiomesh including an increased risk of subsequent hernias.

 - Prolene Hernia System: Also manufactured by a subdivision of Johnson and Johnson, this mesh is a heavyweight polypropylene.
-Some of the injuries cause by the Prolene Hernia System include nerve pain, sexual dysfunction, and substantial pain.
+Some of the injuries caused by the Prolene Hernia System include nerve pain, sexual dysfunction, and substantial pain.

 - Proceed Herniated Mesh: Manufactured by a subdivision of Johnson and Johnson, Proceed herniated mesh is a lightweight mesh.
-Recalls of the Proceed mesh have occurred because the mesh’s cellulose layers separates from the polypropylene resulting in the increased risk of bowel obstructions.
+Recalls of the Proceed mesh have occurred because the mesh’s cellulose layers separate from the polypropylene resulting in the increased risk of bowel obstructions.

 Contact a Medical Device Attorney in Atlanta

-If you or a loved one has been harmed due to placement of a herniated mesh, there are methods to pursue the compensation that you deserve.
+If you or a loved one has been harmed due to the placement of a herniated mesh, there are methods to pursue the compensation that you deserve.